Why Do I Either Explode or Shut Down Emotionally? Understanding regulation.

 Over time, the nervous system adapts by dampening emotional expression.
 Emotional numbness can become a protective strategy, one that helped you survive early environments but might feel limiting now.

-How Can Men Regulate Emotions We Never Learnt How to Feel?
+How Can Men Regulate Emotions We Never Learned How to Feel?

-Start with body cues like tight chest, hot forehead, clenched jaw.
-These are signals something emotional is happening.
+Start with body cues like a tight chest, hot forehead, or clenched jaw.
+These are signals that something emotional is happening.

 If things are heated, step away.
-Take a walk, move your body, breathe.
-This isn’t avoidance, it’s giving your system time to settle so you can respond instead of react
+Take a walk, move your body, or breathe.
+This isn’t avoidance; it’s giving your system time to settle so you can respond instead of react.

 Anger, sadness, fear, joy, disgust, surprise.
 Naming it gives your brain a map.
 Tools like an emotion wheel can help expand vocabulary beyond just “angry” or “fine.”